dajmcdon/jekyll-navbar/README.md

     - title: Jobs
       url: /about/jobs/
 ```

 This will setup your site's navigation.

 ### Layouts

-This theeme include three layouts: default.html, page.html, post.html.
-Page and post inherits from default, so the only layout really is default.html.
-And it's simple like this:
+This theme include four layouts: default.html, home.html, page.html, post.html.
+Home, page and post inherits from default, so the only layout really is default.html.
+Page and post do add the title as a `<h1>` followed by a `<hr>`.
+Apart from that the layout is as simple as below:

 ```html
 <!DOCTYPE html>
 <html lang="{{ page.lang | default: site.lang | default: "en" }}">